mcastling/mcastling.github.io/NUItutorials/text-label.md

 The position of the label on-screen is dependent on the *parentOrigin* property.

-This image is ParentOrigin.TOP_LEFT:
+This image is ParentOrigin.TopLeft:

 ![ ](./Images/TextLabelTopLeft.png)

-To display a TextLabel the TEXT property must be set using a UTF-8 string.
+To display a TextLabel the _Text_ property must be set using a UTF-8 string.
 Note: *CR+LF* new line characters are replaced by *LF*.

 <a name="2"></a>
 ### Font Selection

 By default the TextLabel will automatically select a suitable font from the platform.
-Note that the selected font may not support all characters in your input text.
-For example, latin fonts often do not provide Arabic glyphs.
+Note; that the selected font may not support all characters in your input text.
+For example, Latin fonts often do not provide Arabic glyphs.

-Alternatively you can request a font using either or all, of FONT_FAMILY, FONT_STYLE, and POINT_SIZE properties:
+Alternatively you can request a font using either or all, of _FontFamily_, _FontStyle_, and _PointSize_ properties:

-- FONT_FAMILY
+- FONT FAMILY
   Is a string with the font's family name. i.e. *FreeSerif*

-- FONT_STYLE
+- FONT STYLE
   Is a JSON formatted string with the font's style.
 Possible *key, value* pairs are:
   + *width* Modifies the space between glyphs.
 Commonly used values are:
     - *condensed*